renfei/DMCA/README.md

 ## Contact

-Owner & Administrator: Renfei
+Owner & Administrator: RenFei
 Website: https://www.renfei.net
 Designated DMCA email: **i@renfei.net**

 Thank you to all copyright holders who choose the transparent and lawful path.
 Your cooperation makes the Internet better for everyone.

-— Renfei
+— RenFei
 Owner of RENFEI.NET
 November 2025